Panel Chairs: Anna Rubbo and Juan Du

 3.3 GLOBAL CRISIS / RISING INEQUALITY

-Climagte change, the global pandemic and ensuing political upheavals have laid bare systemic inequality across the world.
+Climate change, the global pandemic and ensuing political upheavals have laid bare systemic inequalities across the world.
 Kate Raworth’s Doughnut Economics suggests a socio-economic-environmental pathway to sustainability.
-Can site-specific examples offer lessons for education, research and practice that will encourage better Design for Resilient Communities?
+Can site-specific examples offer lessons for education, research, professional practice, and policy that will encourage better Design for Resilient Communities?
 How could global initiatives, such as the SDGs help address regional disparities and specificities?

 3.5 HOUSING AND THE RIGHT TO THE CITY

 The Right to the City asserts equitable access to the opportunities and resources of urban life.
 Today, many cities are increasingly unaffordable.